VBSquad/Androiders-Buddy/README.md

 # Future :computer:

 In the future we are planning to launch this project by deploying this project into an app and website as well so that it accessible to a major audience.

+# Suggestions

+Certain concepts to be covered in future are as follows:-

+## Java
+- Google Maps Integration
+- Custom Backend Authentication (Using NodeJS or Flask or Django)
+- Integrating TensorflowLite model in Android Application
+- PictureInPicture Mode

+## UI XML
+- Splashscreens
+- Landing Pages